-1 artificial nutrition, hydration, or mechanical ventilation.
-2 (b) A default surrogate may not make a health-care decision if, under other law of this 3 state, the decision: 4 (1) may not be made by a guardian; or 5 (2) may be made by a guardian only if the court appointing the guardian 6 specifically authorizes the guardian to make the decision.
-7 Comment 8 The limitation on the surrogate's authority in subsection (a) recognizes that the use of artificial 9 nutrition, hydration, and mechanical ventilation can be routine health care for some individuals 10 with disabilities.
-11 12 Subsection (b) denies a default surrogate the power to make a health-care decision if, under a 13 state's other law, a guardian would be prohibited from making that decision or would only be 14 able to make that decision with specific court authorization.
-This provision is designed to 15 prevent the default surrogate option from becoming an end-run around protections for 16 individuals with disabilities that can be found in state's guardianship laws.
-For example, if a 17 state prohibits a guardian from consenting to sterilization of an individual without prior court 18 approval, subsection (b) would deny a default surrogate the power to consent to sterilization.
-19 Thus, sterilization of an individual who lacks the ability to consent to it, and who has not themselves authorized that procedure by creating an advance directive, would only be legally 20 21 permitted if court approval was obtained.
-One effect of subsection (b) may be to effectively 22 require that a guardian be appointed, or a court order in lieu of guardianship (such as those 23 authorized under Article 5 of the Guardianship Act) to be granted, before certain types of health 24 care can be provided to an individual who has not appointed an agent.
-25 26 Section 20.
-Co-Agents and Alternate Agent 27 (a) An individual in a power of attorney for health care may appoint multiple individuals 28 to act as co-agents.
-Unless the power of attorney provides otherwise, each co-agent may exercise 29 independent authority.
-30 (b) An individual in a power of attorney for health care may appoint multiple individuals to act as alternate agents if an agent resigns, dies, becomes disqualified, is not reasonably 31 32 available, or otherwise is unwilling or unable to act as agent.
+(b) A default surrogate may not make a health-care decision if, under other law of this state, the decision:

+(1) may not be made by a guardian; or

+(2) may be made by a guardian only if the court appointing the guardian specifically authorizes the guardian to make the decision.

+The limitation on the surrogate's authority in subsection (a) recognizes that the use of artificial nutrition, hydration, and mechanical ventilation can be routine health care for some individuals with disabilities.

+Subsection (b) denies a default surrogate the power to make a health-care decision if, under a state's other law, a guardian is prohibited from making that decision or is only permitted to make that decision with specific court authorization.
+This provision is intended to prevent the default surrogate option from becoming an end-run around protections for individuals with disabilities that are found in states' guardianship laws.
+For example, if a state prohibits a guardian from consenting to sterilization of an individual without prior court approval, subsection (b) would deny a default surrogate the power to consent to sterilization.
+Thus, sterilization of an individual who lacks the ability to consent to it, and who has not themselves authorized that procedure by creating an advance directive, would be legally permitted only if court approval was obtained.
+One effect of subsection (b) may be to effectively require that a guardian be appointed, or a court order in lieu of guardianship (such as those authorized under Article 5 of the Guardianship Act) to be granted, before certain types of health care may be provided to an individual who has not appointed an agent.

+Section 20.
+Co-Agents; Alternate Agent

+(a) An individual in a power of attorney for health care may appoint multiple individuals as co-agents.
+Unless the power of attorney provides otherwise, each co-agent may exercise independent authority.

+(b) An individual in a power of attorney for health care may appoint one or more individuals to act as alternate agents if a predecessor agent resigns, dies, becomes disqualified, is not reasonably available, or otherwise is unwilling or unable to act as agent.